-Say, if you have a good amount of money saved in your bank, you can feel safer to invest in a business where the worst-case outcome of that business will not make you bankrupt.
+Say, if you have a good amount of money saved in your bank, you can feel safer investing in a business where the worst-case outcome of that business will not make you bankrupt.
 But if you do not have much money saved in your bank account, then you would better keep that money and won't gamble with your last asset.
 As we can see in the following picture, someone with a sack of money is taking the risk of walking on a line over the fire.
 But, with little money, someone is running away from that path.

 Bernoulli proposes that the utility function used to evaluate an option should be a function of one's wealth, and not just current income flows.
 Bernoulli suggests a form for the utility function in terms of a differential equation.
 To be more specific in terms of math, he proposes that marginal utility is inversely proportional to wealth.
-If total wealth is expressed as W, and utility function is U(W), then
+If total wealth is expressed as W, and the utility function is U(W), then

 Here, someone's Utility Function is denoted as U(W) and marginal utility is the first derivative of the Utility function U(W).
 For some constant "a".
 We can solve this differential equation to find the function "U(W)".
 By solving the equation, we get

 "a" and "b" are essentially scaling parameters.